nikolaswise/transportation-service-plan/src/lib/01_Introduction.md

 Seven Outcomes
 --------------

-Working with our partners at Metro, the Bureau of Planning and Sustainability, and the Oregon Department of Transportation, with direction from the Portland Plan (2012), the Climate Action Plan (2010), Health Equity & the Transportation System Plan Report (2012), and from the Comprehensive Plan Update, PBOT staff developed an outcomes based approach to the TSP.
+Working with our partners at Metro, the Bureau of Planning and Sustainability, and the Oregon Department of Transportation, with direction from the Portland Plan (2012), the Climate Action Plan (2010), Health Equity & the Transportation System Plan Report (2012), and from the Comprehensive Plan Update, PBOT staff developed an outcome based approach to the TSP.

 These seven outcomes directed policy choices as well as informed the development of criteria for selecting and prioritizing TSP Projects and Programs.
 The Transportation System Improvements Chapter contains details on the citywide project and programs process and evaluation.